-The John Lewis Partnership, home to Waitrose and John Lewis, reports significant improvement in first half results as we deliver on our multi-year transformation plan and maintain our laser focus on brilliant retail.
+The Group, home to Waitrose and John Lewis, reports significant improvement in first half results as we deliver on our multi-year transformation plan and maintain our laser focus on brilliant retail.

 Two years of consistent progress against key financial and customer metrics show the plan is working.
-The Partnership is on track to deliver significantly higher profit1 for the full year 2024/25 compared with last year.
+The Group is on track to deliver significantly higher profit1 for the full year 2024/25 compared with last year.

-Partnership sales were £5.9bn, up by 2% from a year earlier, while revenue was up 2% to £5.2bn.
-Loss before exceptional items has improved from £57m this time last year to £5m in the 26 weeks to 27 July 2024.
-Loss before tax was £30m, an improvement of £29m on 2023/24, despite investing in higher exceptional costs relating to the ongoing simplification of the business (£25m this year versus
+Group sales were £5.9bn, up by 2% from a year earlier, while revenue was up 2% to £5.2bn.
+Loss before exceptional items has improved from £54m this time last year to £4m in the 26 weeks to 27 July 2024.
+Loss before tax was £29m, an improvement of £27m on 2023/24, despite investing in higher exceptional costs relating to the ongoing simplification of the business (£25m this year versus £4m last year).
+We expect further profit growth in the second half, when we typically generate a significantly higher proportion of our profit.

 1 Profit/loss before tax, Partnership Bonus and exceptional items (PBTBE/LBTBE).
-Additional detail is included in the Glossary.
-Partnership Bonus is £nil for 2024/25 half year and 2023/24 and exceptional items are described on page 13
+Partnership Bonus is £nil for 2024/25 half year and 2023/24 and exceptional items are described in Note 4 to the financial statements

-2 All references to Partnership sales or sales are Total trading sales which includes VAT, sale or return and other non-cash accounting adjustments
+2 All references to Group sales or sales are Total trading sales which includes VAT, sale or return and other non-cash accounting adjustments